Tuesday, May 31, 2011

 It was not just another Tuesday afternoon

-As it happens, once the police arrived I learned that they were in fact who they purported to be: plainclothes private security for the local dollar store.
-And the terrified man they had chased for several blocks had indeed stolen some items: a few pairs of socks and a couple of cheap brimmed caps.
-But had I not followed up that side-street to witness their apprehension of the man, would they have stopped at holding him down and yelling?
-Had I not called the police, would they have done so only much later.
+Had I not called the police, would they have done so only much later?
 Rapidly advancing and flashing a laminated card at me for a couple of seconds after I expressed my concern does not prove anything.
-And why were they so disturbed by my presence as to warn me off vociferously, and so threatened by the one photo I took with my phone to show the police, that one of them approached again to shove me and threaten me, desisting only when I offered to charge him with assault
+And why were they so disturbed by my presence as to warn me off vociferously, and so threatened by the one photo I took with my phone to show the police, that one of them approached again to chest-bump, shove me and threaten me, desisting only when I offered to charge him with assault?

 I was not, as they put it, “hindering their apprehension of the thief.”
 I was merely acting as a witness, not willing to risk allowing someone who was clearly frightened enough to risk running into traffic to be beaten, or worse, simply because, as many others muttered as I went by enlisting their attention, “it’s none of my business.”
-And I am very grateful to several other young men who responded to my requests to stay near when I said that I was not comfortable waiting there alone with the first three for the police to arrive and asked them to stand by calmly without escalating the situation.

 I learned a few things yesterday afternoon on my way to an appointment in one of the less well-appointed neighbourhoods of Toronto.